-LPC awards credit according to Title 5 credit hour requirements as stated in the college's Curriculum Committee Handbook (II.A.9-9, II.A.9-10).
-Every Course Outline of Record includes the credit hours (units) students will earn through successful completion (II.A.9-11).
-In addition to compliance with Title 5, LPC's articulation and transfer agreements with other California Community Colleges, and with the California State University and University of California systems, indicate that the college's units of credit policies are consistent with generally accepted norms in higher education (II.A.9-12, II.A.9-13).
+LPC awards credit according to Title 5 credit hour requirements as stated in the College's Curriculum Committee Handbook (II.A.9-9, II.A.9-10).
+Every COR includes the credit hours (units) students will earn through successful completion (II.A.9-11).
+In addition to compliance with Title 5, LPC's articulation and transfer agreements with other California Community

+Colleges, and with the California State University and University of California systems, indicate that the College's units of credit policies are consistent with generally accepted norms in higher education (II.A.9-12, II.A.9-13).